 The show includes a suite of miniature musical correspondences, one for each visual work, created by composer-pianist Michael Kowalski and percussionist-composer Allen Otte.
 Kowalski and Otte explore the various ways that a musical composition can relate to a visual composition: as a gestural dialogue, as a thematic extension or development, as a compositional analogy, as a soundtrack, or as a spontaneous reaction.
 The results are often surprising, sometimes baffling, but always illuminating.
 Unless specifically noted, compositions and performances are by Michael Kowalski or Allen Otte.

-Listen online, press the AUDIO button under each artwork to open the corresponding music page.
+MUSICAL RESPONSES: Listen online! press the AUDIO button under each ARTWORK to open the corresponding music page.